uzielweb/com_aicontactsafe_j30_unofficial/README.md

 ** Actual Version : 3.0.stable.unofficial

-This is a Fork for Update from an old version of Ai Contact Safe to be ported from Joomla 2.5 to Joomla.3.xx compatibility
+This is a Upgrade Fork from an old version of Ai Contact Safe ported from Joomla 2.5 to Joomla.3.xx compatibility

 Please, see the page in Github Pages - http://uzielweb.github.io/com_aicontactsafe_j30_unofficial